oluwaseyiolukoya/propertyhub_v1/docs/guides/MULTI_CURRENCY_GUIDE.md

 ## Overview

-This guide explains how to implement and use the multi-currency system in PropertyHub, allowing owners to manage properties in different currencies while maintaining accurate financial reporting.
+This guide explains how to implement and use the multi-currency system in Contrezz, allowing owners to manage properties in different currencies while maintaining accurate financial reporting.

 ---